Hard Margin SVM Explained: Theory and Derivation

 \end{align}

-The conditional part of the above equation is not changed by constant multiplication with $\bm{w} \to c \bm{w},\ b \to c b$.
+Even if we multiply the condition part of the above equation by a constant, such that $\bm{w} \to c \bm{w},\ b \to c b$,

 \begin{align*}